 Sales operations describes the functions and activities in sales organisations that keep sales teams efficient and effective by handling administrative and technical tasks.
 Sales operations streamline processes to improve sales productivity and give sellers more time to engage with customers.

 Here’s a list of everything we’ll cover in this guide:

 - Sales Ops Best Practices

 Sales Operations Process

-One of the biggest benefits of having a sales operations team in place is their ability to develop and execute efficient sales processes that guide selling for the whole organization.
+One of the biggest benefits of having a sales operations team in place is their ability to develop and execute efficient sales processes that guide selling for the whole organisation.
 Sales operations can also help sales teams by handling administrative tasks and technical functions and implementing efficient and effective sales strategies.
-In more mature organizations, sales operations can even assume ownership of all the administrative and technical tasks set before the sales department, freeing up sellers to do what they do best: sell.
+In more mature organisations, sales operations can even assume ownership of all the administrative and technical tasks set before the sales department, freeing up sellers to do what they do best: sell.

-By taking on these responsibilities, sales ops professionals also help sales managers achieve their targets and optimize the entire sales teams.
+By taking on these responsibilities, sales ops professionals also help sales managers achieve their targets and optimise the entire sales teams.
 Once freed from their administrative tasks, sales managers can focus completely on sellers, encouraging them to succeed and equipping them with the resources to do so.

 When this partnership works well, sales teams can function at new heights.
 Sellers receive the full support of their managers while the sales ops team generates data-driven insight, forecasts strategy plans, and assures that all the necessary systems are in place.
-The sellers can then utilize these resources to improve their performance.
+The sellers can then utilise these resources to improve their performance.

 Sale operations can oversee tasks including:

 - Structuring, assigning, and forecasting growth of sales territories